sroshans025/healthriskpredictor/README.md

-# Health-Risk-Prediction
-A Flask-based web application that predicts health risks such as heart disease, diabetes, and stroke using machine learning models trained with scikit-learn.
-Includes an elegant, modern front-end with live predictions and interactive UI.
 # Health Risk Predictor Web App
 A complete **Flask + Machine Learning** web application that predicts risks for **Heart Disease**, **Stroke**, and **Diabetes** based on user health inputs like age, BMI, blood pressure, cholesterol, and glucose levels.
 The system includes: